 At the outbreak of war he was a Lieutenant aboard USS Supply, at Pensacola, Florida and was there when the Navy Yard was seized by State Confederate forces in January 1861.
 He reported aboard USS Powhatan in April.
 He was ordered to the Mississippi flotilla 5 Sept 1861.
 He commanded ironclads USS St. Louis (Apr-Jun 62), USS Sumter (6 Jun to July 62), USS Tunxis (Jul-Sep 64), and USS Pinola (?-65) during the Civil War.

 His last command before the Maryland Campaign, USS Sumter, a captured Confederate armored gunboat, was severely damaged by cannon fire from Vicksburg on the Mississippi on 15 July 1862, and was later (date?) lost/captured.
 At least as late as August 10th he was still on duty on the Mississippi.

-More research into Naval records is needed to confirm the possibility, and determine his role (if any) at the battle.
+More research is needed to confirm his role at the battle.

 In New York City, probably during October 1862, there was a formal investigation of the loss of USS Sumter while under Erben's command.
 Charges were dismissed.
 In January 1865 he was in command of USS Pinola on Gulf Coast blockade duty.

 By 1893 he was one of the 11 Commodores in the Navy, and in command of the Brooklyn Navy Yard.
 He retired as a Rear Admiral and Commander, European Squadron, in 1894.

 In 1943 the Navy named a new Fletcher Class Destroyer after him - USS Erben (DD-631).